EAB Adult, David Cappaert, Bugwood.org

 EAB attacks all species of Ash (Fraxinus spp.), and causes around 99% mortality outside of EAB's native range.
 EAB has also been found to affect White Fringe Trees,

-Chionanthus virginicus, a species native to the eastern US.
-The most damaging stage of their life cycle is the larval stage, when they tunnel around under the bark of the tree, affecting the tree's ability to transport nutrients and water.
-After that they pupate, emerge as adults through distinctive 1/8 inch D shaped exit holes, disperse, mate, and lay eggs on the bark of ash trees, starting the process all over again.
+Chionanthus virginicus, a species native to the eastern U.S. The most damaging stage of their life cycle is the larval stage, when they tunnel around under the bark of the tree, affecting the tree's ability to transport nutrients and water.
+Trunks and branches with a diameter of approximately 1 inch or greater can be affected.
+After consuming the wood EAB pupates, later emerging as adults through distinctive 1/8 inch D shaped exit holes.
+The adults disperse, mate, and lay eggs on the bark of ash trees, starting the process all over again.

 EAB in Prince William County

 EAB was first found in Prince William County in 2010.
 Subsequent years of trapping (using large sticky purple traps) indicated that Emerald Ash Borer is present across the county - trapping is no longer being conducted by our branch.
-Many ash trees in the county show symptoms of EAB; epicormic branching (water sprouts), canopy die back, woodpecker damage, and bark splits.
+Most mature ash trees in the county have died.
+Remaining ash usually show symptoms of EAB; epicormic branching (water sprouts), canopy die back, woodpecker damage, and bark splits.
 The 1/8th inch diameter D shaped exit hole and larval galleries are diagnostic signs that EAB is present.
 Visit www.emeraldashborer.info for additional information.

 Interested in learning more about Ash trees, EAB and Prince William County's efforts?
 Check out the "The Tale of the Green Intruder" for more information.